I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

-Here comes a short review about the Mountain Equipment Fitzroy Jacket.
-On our trip to Scotland I took my light Montbell Down UL Down Jacket with me.
+Here comes a short review of the Mountain Equipment Fitzroy Jacket.
+On our trip to Scotland, I took my light Montbell Down UL Down Jacket with me.
 Initially, I thought that my down jacket would be sufficient but realized later on that it was probably a smart choice to purchase my new Mountain Equipment Fitzroy Jacket.
-Having done some research on synthetic jackets before our Scotland trip I was already quite focused on the Mountain Equipment Fitzroy Jacket if I would find it for a good price as winter sales was still ongoing.
+Having done some research on synthetic jackets before our Scotland trip I was already quite focused on the Mountain Equipment Fitzroy Jacket if I would find it for a good price as winter sales were still ongoing.

-I was wearing my Fitzroy jacket everyday as soon as I got out of my dry suite.
-The jacket is really comfortable to wear and the 2 zipped hand warmer pockets with microfleece lining helped to warm up my hands as well while walking around in the camp.
+I was wearing my Fitzroy jacket every day as soon as I got out of my drysuit.
+The jacket is really comfortable to wear and the 2 zipped handwarmer pockets with microfleece lining helped to warm up my hands as well while walking around in the camp.
 The Fitzroy jacket was also perfect to wear in the sleeping bag.
-The Fitzroy can be worn also as a layer on top of a hard shell as the Fitzroy is not a waterproof but a water resistant jacket.
+The Fitzroy can be worn also as a layer on top of a hard shell as the Fitzroy is not waterproof but a water-resistant jacket.

 The Fitzroy also comes with a stuff bag.
 Obviously, a synthetic jacket does not pack as small as a down jacket but I prefer to have a jacket with me which keeps me warm in every condition.
 Especially, when you do packrafting then there is always a chance that your clothes might get wet.
 But also for winter activities like snowshoeing, a synthetic jacket might be a better choice than a down jacket if you have to walk up hills and start sweating.
 The disadvantage of the synthetic jacket is that it does not keep you that warm as a down jacket but I was perfectly happy with the Fitzroy jacket at -2 °C and a merino layer/fleece under it.